sbkuehn/MonitoringStrategy/README.md

 3) **enableResourceCentric.ps1** - PowerShell code to check access mode, enable resource centric on 1 Log Analytics Workspace, and enable on all Log Analytics Workspaces within a subscription.
 4) **comparingLogAnalyticsAccessModes.pdf** - a breakdown of when to choose which access mode.
 <br><br><br>Links:</b>
-<a href="https://docs.microsoft.com/en-us/azure/azure-monitor/platform/manage-access">Managing Access to Log Analytics</a>
+<br><a href="https://docs.microsoft.com/en-us/azure/azure-monitor/platform/manage-access">Managing Access to Log Analytics</a>
-<a href="https://azure.microsoft.com/en-us/blog/transforming-azure-monitor-logs-for-devops-granular-access-control-and-imporved-azure-integration/">Azure Monitor Logs - Granular Access Control and Improved Azure Integration</a>
+<br><a href="https://azure.microsoft.com/en-us/blog/transforming-azure-monitor-logs-for-devops-granular-access-control-and-imporved-azure-integration/">Azure Monitor Logs - Granular Access Control and Improved Azure Integration</a>